 Saint-Narcisse

-Dominic, 22 years-old, has a fetish… for himself.
+The latest from Bruce LaBruce, Canada’s reigning “King of Kink," follows Dominic, a young man with a fetish… for himself.
 Nothing turns him on more than his reflection, with much of his time spent taking Polaroid selfies.

 Director & Cast